EEK! I Hear a Squeak and the Scurrying of Little Feet

 Read-the-Picture Stories, by Jenny Loehr, is the Third Edition of a popular and staple training book with stories used by speech/language pathologists, reading teachers, paraprofessionals, classroom teachers and home-school parents.
 The 78 stories cover many early sounds that are addressed in articulation in the elementary and junior high schools.
 Included are the sounds and blends of /s/, /r/, /l/, /sh/, /th/, /ch/, /j/, /k/, /g/, and /f/.
 The stories are a great tie-in to literacy, language and reading goals.
 The stories were written and/or revised by Jenny Loehr.
 She is also the illustrator.
-The publisher is making available audio eBooks on this site to correspond to the stories in Read-the-Picture Stories.
-They and the flashcards for each story are free with the subscription.
+The flashcards for each story are free with the subscription on this website.
 The site will continue to add stories and activities.